NoahKr/PepperWallow/README.md

 5. Profit!

 # Usage
 After running the install script your wallpaper will be changed at the interval you specified.
+(And when you logon)

 Additionally there are also some actions you can perform manually by right-clicking your desktop.
 These actions include: